knpuniversity/javascript/knpu/ep1-basics/document-ready-ordering.md

 But not everyone agrees that putting JS in the footer is the best thing since Chuck Norris.
-After all, if your page is *heavily* dependent on JS, your user might see a blank page for a second before your JavaScript has the chance to execute and put cool stuff there, like a photo of Check Norris.
+After all, if your page is *heavily* dependent on JS, your user might see a blank page for a second before your JavaScript has the chance to execute and put cool stuff there, like a photo of Chuck Norris.

 So, there might be some performance differences between putting JavaScript in the header versus the footer.
-But, our code should work equally in either place, right?
+But, our code should work equally well in either place, right?
 If I move the block `javascripts` up into my header, this should *probably* still work?
 We still have 3 script tags, in the same order, just in a different spot.